Theonlyhamstertoh/MY-NOTES-AND-LEARNING/REACT.md

 # React notes
-Please be aware the notes written here are a mostly on React Class Component.
+Please be aware the notes written here are on React Class Component.

 ## You use `super()` whenever you use a constructor in ES6 class
 - Required if you need it to access some information of the parent variables